GoekeLab/m6anet/README.md

     m6anet inference --input_dir path/to/output --out_dir path/to/output  --n_processes 4 --num_iterations 1000
 ```

 m6anet inference will run default human model trained on the HCT116 cell line.
-In order to run Arabidopsis-based model or the HEK293T-RNA004-based models, please supply the `--pretrained_model` argument:
+In order to run Arabidopsis-based model or the HEK293T-RNA004-based model, please supply the `--pretrained_model` argument:
 ```
     ## For the Arabidopsis-based model